Thuvack/Dumis-OdinProjects/3-OdinLandingPage/README.md

 This is project submission as part of the foundation path in web development course on the [Odin Project](http://www.theodinproject.com), to build real, working websites.

+[Click this link](https://thuvack.github.io/Dumis-OdinProjects/3-OdinLandingPage/) to view this page on github pages.

 ## Page content choice